creatingrealitysubmissions/flicksync/Readme.md

 This github repository was created for the Creating Reality hackathon at USC in March 2018.

 It was contributed to by:
-David Geisert
+David Geisert,
-J Peter Jones
+J Peter Jones,
-Ryan Lebar
+Ryan Lebar,
-Cindy Reichel
+Cindy Reichel,
-Nick Roewe
+Nick Roewe,

 To set up the project you will need to clone the repositry and then set up the Watson and Photon with your own keys.